hucker/bstruct/readme.md

 ## Support for hex output.

 Since we often need to look at binary data a way to print data in hex I've provided a simple library that converts binary data "packets" into a formatted hex output.
+When displaying data as bytes you can optionally show the data as text in a 'standard' hex dump.

 ### Examples: